gdg-campinas/codigo-de-conduta-grupo-whatsapp/README.md

 The Administrators will give a warning and the second time the person will be Removed / Banned

-#Support Manager at SouJava WhatsApp Campinas JUG
+## Support Manager at SouJava WhatsApp Campinas JUG

 ### Contact

-Grupo SouJava Campinas JUG at WhatsApp: https://chat.whatsapp.com/4gVxIkyq6Ul8yJxIsDOYQV
+GDG Campinas WhatsApp group: https://chat.whatsapp.com/H7KW7cqz9pVCbw9onN48qZ